RoyalUr/RoyalUr-Java/README.md

 library into the central library as well, but we have had issues with that process that we still need to work out.
-You can manually install from the source code by running `maven install` in the root directory of the source code.
+You can manually install from the source code by running `mvn install` in the root directory of the source code.

-# 📜 Supported Rule Sets
+# 📜 Supported Rulesets

-This library supports a wide range of rule sets for the Royal Game of Ur, although we are looking to add more.
+This library supports a wide range of rulesets for the Royal Game of Ur.
+You may use standard sets of rules that are commonly played, or create your own custom rulesets.

-**Rule Sets:**
-- Rules used on RoyalUr.net.
+**Provided Rulesets:**
 - Rules proposed by Irving Finkel (simple version).
 - Rules proposed by James Masters.
-- Rules for Aseb (using different game board).
+- Rules for Aseb (using a different game board).

-## Custom Rule Sets
+# ⚙️ Custom Rulesets

-The rule sets are created by selecting several components that make up the rules.
-This includes selecting the board shape, the path that pieces take around the board, the dice that are used, and other features of the rules.
-The provided components are given below, but new components can also be created and used instead.
+The rulesets are created by selecting several component pieces that make up the ruleset.
+This includes selecting the board shape, the path that pieces take around the board, the dice that are used, alongside other features such as whether rosette tiles are safe from capture.
+The provided values of these components are given below, but new values can also be created and used instead (e.g., for a new path around the board).

 **Board Shapes:**
-- Royal Game of Ur.
+- Standard Royal Game of Ur.
 - Aseb.

 <p align="center">